ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/Step3-image-17-v2.png"/>

-5. **Copy and Paste** the dashDB target table DDL from the [Bank Customers DDL File](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/bank_customers.ddl).
+5. **Copy and Paste** the Db2 Warehouse on Cloud target table DDL from the [Bank Customers DDL File](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/bank_customers.ddl).

 6. **Select** the **Run All** button on the toolbar.